Trucker guidetruckerBlogtrucker

 The tape must be at least 2 inches wide and meet the SAE J594 performance standard.
 It should withstand weather, dirt, and wear.
 Choosing durable tape ensures long-term compliance and reduces maintenance costs.
 Operators should prioritize high-quality materials to avoid frequent replacements.

-Rules for Straight Trucks and Box Trucks
+Maintaining Tape on Straight Trucks and Box Trucks

 Straight trucks must follow the same side and rear tape rules as larger vehicles.
 Since they often drive in cities, keeping the tape in good condition is crucial.
 Urban environments present unique challenges, such as narrow streets and heavy pedestrian traffic, making visibility even more critical.
 Drivers should inspect their tape regularly to ensure it remains effective.

-Likewise, box trucks need white tape on the sides and a red-and-white pattern on the rear.
-Regular inspections ensure compliance with DOT regulations for reflective tape on trucks.
 Box trucks are frequently used for deliveries, so maintaining visibility helps protect both the driver and the public.
 Fleet managers should schedule routine checks to address any issues promptly.

 To better understand the DOT regulations on reflective tape for commercial vehicles, including trailers for big rigs, watch the video below.